rfjkullberg/Microbiota_cytokine_production/README.md

-# Rectal microbiota profiles and cytokine producing capacity of monocytes and neutrophils  in CAP
+# Rectal microbiota profiles and cytokine production capacity of monocytes and neutrophils  in CAP

 This is the code used for the main analyses in "Linking rectal microbiota profiles to monocyte and neutrophil cytokine production capacity in community-acquired pneumonia" (submitted).
 For questions: Bob Kullberg at r.f.j.kullberg@amsterdamumc.nl